US Supreme Court blocks Biden vaccine-or-test mandate for businesses

 Issued on: Modified:

-Washington (AFP) – The US Supreme Court delivered a blow to President Joe Biden on Thursday, blocking his Covid vaccine-or-test mandate for large businesses.
+Washington (AFP) – The US Supreme Court delivered a blow to President Joe Biden on Thursday, blocking his Covid vaccination-or-test mandate for large businesses.

-In a divided ruling, the nation's highest court allowed a vaccine mandate for health care workers at facilities receiving federal funding to go ahead.
+At the same time, the nation's highest court allowed a vaccination mandate for health care workers at facilities receiving federal funding to go ahead.

-But the court's six conservative justices ruled against Biden's bid announced in September to make Covid vaccinations or weekly testing compulsory at companies that employ 100 workers or more.
+After months of public appeals to Americans to get vaccinated against Covid-19, which has killed more than 845,000 people in the United States, Biden announced in September that he was making vaccinations compulsory at companies that employ 100 workers or more.

+Unvaccinated employees would have to present weekly negative tests and wear face masks at work.

+The Occupational Safety and Health Administration (OSHA), a federal agency, gave businesses until February 9 to be in compliance with the rules or face the possibility of fines.

 The three liberal justices dissented.

-The vaccination mandate for health care workers was approved in a 5-4 vote, with Chief Justice John Roberts and Justice Brett Kavanaugh, both conservatives, joining the three liberals.
+The vaccination mandate for health care workers at facilities receiving federal funding was approved in a 5-4 vote, with two conservatives -- Chief Justice John Roberts and Justice Brett Kavanaugh -- joining the liberals.

+"Ensuring that providers take steps to avoid transmitting a dangerous virus to their patients is consistent with the fundamental principle of the medical profession: first, do no harm," they said in the majority opinion.

+Vaccination has become a politically polarizing issue in the United States, where 62 percent of the population are vaccinated.

 © 2022 AFP